 Nail polish formulas are carefully put together by scientists, and they are often designed to work well with products from the same range.

 If you like to mix and match the nail products that you use, then this could be why you’re having problems.

 7. You’re not cleaning your nails before you start.

 If your nails are not properly clean and free of dust, particles, and oils, then your manicure may be doomed before you begin.

 This has happened to me loads of times.

-I file my nails, wash my hands, but forget to wipe them over with an alcohol or acetone wipe and lo and behold, tiny little bits of nail filing residue show up under my polish.
+I file my nails, wash my hands, but forget to wipe them over with an alcohol or acetone wipe, and lo and behold, tiny little bits of nail filing residue shows up under my polish.

 It’s impossible to fix, so you have no choice but to live with those bumpy suckers or start afresh.

 But it’s a bad idea if you’re trying to beat the bubbles.